ArmaghanBz/ArmaghanBz/README.md

 --->
 # Studies at:
 Student at Bahria University.
 Currently doing Bachelors in Computer Science.
-# Skill that i'm looking to Develop:
+# Skills that i'm looking to Develop:
 My main focus is in C++, PYTHON, HTML, CSS, JAVASCRIPT and Flutter.